CVE-2025-9287: CWE-20 Improper Input Validation

 Technical Summary

-CVE-2025-9287 is a critical security vulnerability classified under CWE-20, which pertains to improper input validation.
-This vulnerability affects the cipher-base library, specifically versions up to 1.0.4.
+CVE-2025-9287 is a critical security vulnerability classified under CWE-20 (Improper Input Validation) affecting the cipher-base library up to version 1.0.4.
 Cipher-base is a foundational cryptographic library used in various software projects to provide cryptographic primitives.
-The vulnerability arises because the library fails to properly validate input data, allowing an attacker to manipulate input data in a way that can compromise the cryptographic operations.
-According to the CVSS 4.0 vector, the attack vector is network-based (AV:N), requiring high attack complexity (AC:H), and partial attack prerequisites (AT:P).
-No privileges or user interaction are required (PR:N, UI:N).
-The vulnerability impacts confidentiality, integrity, and availability to a high degree (VC:N, VI:H, VA:H), with scope and impact being high (SC:H, SI:H, SA:N).
-Although no known exploits are currently reported in the wild, the critical CVSS score of 9.1 indicates that exploitation could lead to severe consequences such as unauthorized data disclosure, data tampering, or denial of service in systems relying on cipher-base for cryptographic functions.
-The absence of patch links suggests that a fix may not yet be publicly available, increasing the urgency for affected organizations to monitor updates and consider mitigation strategies.
+The vulnerability arises due to improper validation of input data, which allows an attacker to manipulate input data in a way that could compromise the integrity and confidentiality of cryptographic operations.
+According to the CVSS 4.0 vector, the vulnerability has a base score of 9.1, indicating critical severity.
+The attack vector is network-based (AV:N), but it requires high attack complexity (AC:H) and partial attack prerequisites (AT:P), with no privileges required (PR:N) and no user interaction (UI:N).
+The vulnerability impacts confidentiality, integrity, and availability at a high level (VC:N, VI:H, VA:H), with high scope impact (SC:H) and high impact on security properties (SI:H).
+This suggests that exploitation could lead to significant compromise of cryptographic functions, potentially allowing attackers to manipulate encrypted data, bypass security controls, or cause denial of service conditions.
+No known exploits are currently reported in the wild, and no patches or fixes have been linked yet.
+The vulnerability was published on August 20, 2025, and is currently in a published state.
+Given the critical nature of cryptographic libraries, this vulnerability could have widespread implications for any software or systems relying on cipher-base for encryption or cryptographic operations.

 Potential Impact